FergusGriggs/Fegaria-Remastered/README.md

  Similar to my other project Fegaria, but with improved graphics, collisions and terrain generation.

 ## Installation
+I've tried to use only modules that are installed when python 3.6.4 is installed, so all you have to do is run the 'fegaria remastered.py' file to play the game.
 ### Required modules:
 - pygame
 - sys